Spring allergies – a survival guide

 - Itching in the nose, eyes, or the roof of the mouth

 With COVID-19 still around, some people may wonder if their symptoms are caused by an allergy or the coronavirus.
-In general, people with seasonal allergies don’t have fevers or body aches, while those with COVID-19 don’t experience sneezing.
-Check out this article to learn more about the differences among COVID-19, the cold, the flu and allergies.
+In general, people with COVID experience fevers or body aches, while those with seasonal allergies don’t.

 Be mindful of the forecast…and act accordingly